gdbooks/3DCollisions/Chapter1/sphere.md

 # Sphere

 Other than a point, the next most basic 3D  shape.
 A sphere consists of a point and a radius.

+![SPHERE](sphere.jpg)

 Because we're not going to actually expose a lot of the data underneath the sphere, i'm going to store the point as a ```Vector3```, and the radius as a ```float```, but you could store the point as a ```Point```

-![SPHERE](sphere.jpg)
+Based on the above information, and the image, the simplest implementation of a sphere would be:

 ### Code Guide